NightwishStardust/Exercise_H2/README.md

-# Exercise_H2
+# Exercise_H1
-the second game I exercise to build，a 3D RPG
+The first game I try to make..I need to exercise.